ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

     [install]
     install_scripts=$base/lib/talker_py

-The ``console_scripts`` defines the executables to install.
+You still need to define the executables to be installed.
+Use the ``console_scripts`` entry point to do this.
 Each entry has the format ``executable_name = some.module:function``.
 The first part specifies the name of the executable to create.
-The second part specifies the function that should be run when the executable runs.
+The second part specifies the function that should be run when the executable starts.
 This package needs to create an executable called ``talker_py_node``, and the executable needs to call the function ``main`` in the ``talker_py`` module.
 Add the following entry point specification as another argument to ``setup()`` in your ``setup.py``.